Stay on track with a free credit report.

 Knowing your credit score and monitoring it is key to understanding your financial outlook - it's also your right as an informed consumer.
-And, even better, you can view your score directly from your online banking account.
-Simply click the banner at the top right of your account homepage to set this up.
+Don’t let your credit score surprise you.
+Our online banking and mobile app makes checking your

 Simply click the banner at the top right in Online Banking to set up these features.